Mental health: strengthening our response

 - early childhood interventions (e.g. home visits for pregnant women, pre-school psycho-social activities, combined nutritional and psycho-social help for disadvantaged populations);

 - support to children (e.g. skills building programmes, child and youth development programmes);

 - socio-economic empowerment of women (e.g. improving access to education and microcredit schemes);

 - social support for elderly populations (e.g. befriending initiatives, community and day centres for the aged);

 - programmes targeted at vulnerable groups, including minorities, indigenous people, migrants and people affected by conflicts and disasters (e.g. psycho-social interventions after disasters);

 - mental health promotional activities in schools (e.g. programmes supporting ecological changes in schools and child-friendly schools);

 - mental health interventions at work (e.g. stress prevention programmes);

 - housing policies (e.g. housing improvement);

-- social protection for the poor;
+- poverty reduction and social protection for the poor;

 - anti-discrimination laws and campaigns;